Network Cluster-Robust Inference: Summary of Results and Recommendations

 \subsection{Constructing Clusters}

 To construct clusters, ideally, we would like to find the solution to \eqref{cheegercon}, but as discussed in \autoref{sginvs}, this is not computationally feasible.
-This partly motivates a large, multi-disciplinary literature on network clustering algorithms. \cite{zacchia2020knowledge} uses a popular modularity-based algorithm due to \cite{blondel2008fast} to construct clusters.
-Such algorithms seek to find a partition that approximately minimizes a ``modularity'' criterion, which is a measure of community structure related to, but not quite the same as, conductance.
+This partly motivates a large, multi-disciplinary literature on network clustering algorithms.

+\cite{zacchia2020knowledge} uses a popular modularity-based algorithm due to \cite{blondel2008fast} to construct clusters.
+Such algorithms seek to find a partition that approximately maximizes an alternative measure of community structure known as ``modularity,'' which is given by

+where $d_i$ is $i$'s degree and $m$ is the number of links in $\bm{A}$.
+The sum over $A_{ij}$ alone is the number of within-community links, while the sum over $d_id_j / (2m)$ is the expected number of within-community links under a null configuration model.
+If $Q$ is large, it means there exists a ``surprising'' number of within-community links under this partition, which is indicative of community structure, so we seek to choose the partition that maximizes $Q$.
 Modularity-based algorithms are the subject of a large literature in computer science and physics \citep[e.g.][Ch.\ 9]{barabasi2015}.

-Spectral clustering algorithms are another popular method \citep{von2007tutorial}.
+Spectral clustering algorithms are a popular method with theoretical guarantees \citep{von2007tutorial}.
 Given a desired number of clusters $L$, these algorithms apply $k$-means or some other clustering method to the $L$ eigenvectors of the Laplacian, a typical implementation being the following. \begin{enumerate} \item Given a graph $\bm{A}$ and desired number of clusters $L$, compute the Laplacian and its eigenvalues $\lambda_1 \leq \ldots \leq \lambda_n$.

 \item Let $V_\ell$ be the eigenvector associated with $\lambda_\ell$ and $V_{\ell i}$ its $i$th component.
 Embed the $n$ units in $\R^L$ by associating each unit $i$ with a position